Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Constraints and GANs

 \subsection{Enforcing constraints for {\it extrapolation} with GANs}

 The training of a GAN to perform extrapolation is different from that for interpolation.
 Extrapolation requires the iterative application of the GAN generator (in a feedback loop) starting from an initial condition so as to produce a trajectory of a system.
-Of course, since we have to train the GAN generator we need data from the system in the form of a time series.
-These data are used by the GAN generator to learn the map of the system, how to produce the next point on a trajectory of the system given one point.
+To train the GAN generator we assume that we have data from the system in the form of a time series.
+These data are used by the GAN generator to learn the map of the system i.e., how to produce the next point on a trajectory of the system given one point.

-Even though the training of the GAN generator to be used for extrapolation involves learning the map of the system which is an interpolation task, the enforcing of constraints {\it alone} during this interpolation training is not enough.
-In fact, we will present an alternative construction that can be applied with or without enforcing the constraints during training.

 There is a fundamental difference between interpolation and extrapolation.
-In interpolation, we have a collection of {\it exact} values of the unknown function at different points and we wish to produce values of the functions for points in between the ones given.
+In interpolation, we have a collection of values of the unknown function at different points and we wish to produce values of the function for points in between the ones given.
 Even though there is inevitable error for the interpolation between two points, this error concerns only the interval between these two points.
 On the other hand, in the case of extrapolation, the error committed in one step propagates to the next step where a new error is committed and so on.
-This compounding of errors can lead the extrapolation astray.
+This compounding of errors can quickly lead the extrapolation astray.

-In the context of a neural network (including the GAN generator), the amplification of errors through a succession of extrapolation steps manifests in the following way: after a certain number of steps, sometimes quite a few, the extrapolation output of the network veers in a region of phase space where it hasn't trained before.
-This region of phase space is usually towards the saturation region of the activation function.
-Once there, the output of subsequent steps is constant, determined by the trained value of the activation function bias.
-In other words, the neural network loses all predictive ability.